mojaloop/mojaloop/contribute.md

 # What is this?
 We're connecting financial institutions and mobile providers in a level playing field in order to reduce costs and fees paid by poor people.
-See [LevelOneProject.org](leveloneproject.org) or our [README.md](./README.md) for more.
+See [LevelOneProject.org](leveloneproject.org) or our [README.md](https://github.com/LevelOneProject/Docs/blob/master/README.md) for more.

 Does this really work?
 Yes, in 8 years, 194,000 Kenyan's moved out of absolute poverty due to a [similar system](http://news.mit.edu/2016/mobile-money-kenyans-out-poverty-1208).
 That's a single system.
 We want to connect multiple systems together using a [set of principles](https://leveloneproject.org/wp-content/uploads/2016/03/L1P_Level-One-Principles-and-Perspective.pdf) that are targetted at helping poor people.

 The [Docs repo](https://github.com/LevelOneProject/Docs) contains overview of how things are put together.
-The [wiki](https://github.com/LevelOneProject/Docs/wiki) contains information on how we work beyond this contribution guide.
+The [Docs wiki](https://github.com/LevelOneProject/Docs/wiki) contains information on how we work beyond this contribution guide.

 # What can I help with?